margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the woman in the CVS
 * Grateful for the time spent at Nam's and Faf's condo
 * Grateful for the runs outside in Charlottesville and Norfolk
+* Grateful for Nam's friends in California
+* Grateful for the woman at the psych ward who I met
+* Grateful that everyone had their own identities and individualities
+* Grateful when Tennessee was the West
+* Grateful for the state of Arkansas

 <br>